About Diana Camba

 Some losses are visible.
 The world gathers around them with flowers, casseroles, and time off work.
 But some losses are quiet.
 They reshape identity slowly.
 They leave people carrying something real without language for what it is.

-I have been walking alongside people in grief for over thirty years, first as a licensed funeral director serving more than one thousand families, and now as an Invisible Grief and Identity Transformation Specialist.
+I have been walking alongside people in grief for over thirty years, first as a licensed funeral director serving more than one thousand families, and now as an Invisible Grief Specialist.

 From childhood experiences in mortuaries alongside my father, to three decades of sitting with families on their worst days, I have witnessed what loss looks like from every angle.
 I know what is seen.
 And I know what is not.